Jeswin-8801/Jeswin-8801/README.md

 📫 How to reach me **jeswin.santosh@outlook.com**

-⚡ Fun fact **A lightning bolt is 5 times hotter than the surface of the sun and this is similar to a Nuclear Fusion reactor i.e. compressing and heating ionized particles**
+⚡ Fun fact **A lightning bolt is 5 times hotter than the surface of the sun and this is very similar to how a Nuclear Fusion Reactor works i.e. compressing and heating ionized particles**

 - Most of my projects can be found over @ https://github.com/Jeswin-8802